michalisfrangos/gettingandcleaningdataProject/CodeBook.md

 - 'activity': activity label (ranging from 1 to 6) and correspond to WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 - 'subject' : an identifier of the subject who carried out the experiment (ranging from 1 to 30)

-- All other columns are the computed averages for features for each subject and activity.
+- All other columns are the computed averages for features for each subject and activity:

-- Each signal below has a correspodning signal for 'mean' and 'standard deviation'
-- Also, these signals were used to estimate variables of the feature vector for each pattern: '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+-- Each signal below has a correspodning signal for 'mean' and 'standard deviation' -- Also for each signal below the notation '-XYZ' is used to denote 3-axial signals in the X, Y or Z directions.

 - tBodyAcc-XYZ            # standard gravity units 'g'
 - tGravityAcc-XYZ         # standard gravity units 'g'